yufeng97/COMP90024-CCC-notes/README.md

 - In real world they can co-exist

   - When deploying applications on the cloud, the base computation unit is a Virtual Machine.
 Usually Docker containers are deployed on top of VMs.
-- Containers not always better
-  - It depends on:
+- Containers not always better, It depends on:
   - The size of the task on hand
   - The life span of the application
   - Security concerns
   - Host operation system

 ### What is Container?
 - Similar concept of resources isolation and allocation as a virtual machine
 - Without bundling the entire hardware environment and full OS
 - What container runtimes are in use?
-  - Docker
-    - The leading software container platform
+  - Docker - The leading software container platform
   - Containerd
   - cri-o

 ### Docker
   - What is it?
     - the most successful containerization technology.